HoSiewKhui/Modern-Chinese-Proverbs/Articles/li-sheng-yi-shuai.md

 Do not let the hunger for gain strip you of virtue.
 Build your name with integrity, for it is the foundation that no wealth can replace.
 ________________________________________

 **Authorship Declaration:**
 “lì shèng yì shuāi (利盛义衰)” is an original modern proverb coined by Ho Siew Khui 何小驹 (Hé Xiǎojū) in October 2025.

-🌿 **Creative Commons License:**
+**Creative Commons License:**
 Licensed under CC BY 4.0 — credit to Ho Siew Khui 何小驹 (Hé Xiǎojū) as required under the terms.

 **Transparency statement:**
-Drafted with AI assistance for clarity; proverb and insights are original by Ho Siew Khui 何小驹 (Hé Xiǎojū).
+Drafted with AI assistance for clarity; proverb and insights are original by Ho Siew Khui 何小驹 (Hé Xiǎojū)

 ________________________________________

 🌿 **About the Author:**